lukacs-m/Transactions/README.md

 This is the main code reformatting tool for the project.
 If you don't have this tool installed please refer to the following link to set it up: [SwiftFormat](https://github.com/nicklockwood/SwiftFormat)
 The configuration for this tool can be found in the `.swiftformat` file

+## SwiftGen

+This is a tool to type safe asset / Strings / Colors It is link to the design system package and automatically generates files the the need infos for all assets.
+The configuration for this tool can be found in the `.swiftgem.yml` file in `TransactionDesignSystem`